-As quarantines lift and the economy attempts to recover after a devastating spring and summer of reduced travel, airlines, hotels and banks are working to entice travelers to come back into the fold and start spending again.
+As the economy attempts to recover after a devastating spring and summer of reduced travel, airlines, hotels and banks are working to entice travelers to come back into the fold and start spending again.

-One of the ways they are doing this is through credit cards, and we are starting to see some massive credit card bonuses show up.
+One of the ways they are doing this is through credit cards, and we are consistently seeing some massive credit card bonuses show up.
 Earning credit card welcome bonuses is the easiest and quickest way to earn free travel, so with bigger than ever bonuses, consumers should seriously consider the potential value their next credit card will provide them.